-This course is accelerated and presented online (asynchronously), where the student works independently, mastering the material.
+This course is presented asynchronously where the student works independently, mastering the material.
 Given this, two blocks of time must be set aside for each module.

-- First, time is required to view the content.
-Ideally, this should done on the start date of each module.
-To accomplish this task, 4-5 hours should be set aside. - Second, time is set aside to master the material.
+First, time is required to view the content.
+Ideally, this should be during the first day or two at the start of each module.
+Second, time is set aside to master the material.
 This is where most of your time will be invested.
-Given the accelerated nature of the course, 4-6+ hours should be budgeted toward this process.

-In support of the instructional unit, you will find several tools available to you under the Course Content tab on Blackboard.
+You will find several tools available under the Course Content tab on Blackboard in support of the instructional units.
 When you click on a unit, you will find:

 Learning Guide - For each instructional unit, a Learning Guide will help you navigate the course content for each module.
-In addition, the learning guide provides the following:

-- Tips on approaching the content.

-- Study pointers.

-- Exam issues worth noting.

-- Other pertinent guidance.
+The learning guide provides tips on how to approach the content, pointers for study, exam issues worth noting, and other pertinent guidance.

 Lecture Home Page - There is a Lecture Home Page.
 This page is a resource hub for the instructional unit.
-You will find a lecture outline, supportive handouts, laboratory considerations, and other resources here.
+Here you will find a lecture outline, supportive handouts, laboratory considerations, as well as other resources.
 You will note that this is a link to an academic website that I maintain for teaching purposes (A direct link to this website is: www.noelways.com)

-Learning Outline - At the core of the learning modules is a Lecture Outline.
-This outline sequentially organizes each module's anatomical and physiological considerations and will guide you using the text, videos, and other supplemental materials provided.
+Learning Outline - A Lecture Outline is at the core of the learning modules.
+This outline sequentially organizes the anatomical and physiological considerations for each module and will guide you in using the text, videos, and other supplemental materials provided.
 You will find that the outlines will help you focus on what is considered essential for each module.
-Any topics not mentioned in the outlines are not required.
+Any topics not mentioned on the outlines are not required.

 The outline is also designed to be the primary document for note-taking purposes.